 74. This component will generate four outcomes dealing with building better to withstand climaterelated hazards and enhancing disaster preparedness.
-It is the largest component of the project, concentrating 74.78% of the total project cost.
+It is the largest component of the project, concentrating 74.78 75.48% of the total project cost.

 Outcome 1.
-Enhanced plans and green infrastructure reduces vulnerability to floods, landslides and mudflows in three coastal cities
+Enhanced plans and green infrastructure reduce vulnerability to floods, landslides, and mudflows in three coastal cities

-75. To generate this outcome, the stormwater management plan for Antofagasta will be updated, and a green-infrastructure plan for Esmeraldas will be prepared.
+75. To generate this outcome, the stormwater management plan for Antofagasta43 will be updated, and a green-infrastructure plan for Esmeraldas will be prepared.